Section 283 CrPC: Record in High Court – Code of Criminal Procedure

 Suppose a person is convicted by a Magistrate in a theft case.
 They appeal against the conviction in the High Court.
 Under Section 283, the Magistrate must send the entire case record to the High Court, including the evidence, the accused’s statement, the judgment, and any other related documents.
 This ensures the High Court can review the case comprehensively and decide the appeal.

-Also Read CrPC Section 66: Service on Government Servants - Code of Criminal Procedure
+Also Read Section 432 CrPC: Power to Suspend or Remit Sentences - India's Code of Criminal Procedure

 4. Common Questions and Answers